Teapot effect: Continuity equation

 In hydrodynamics, the behavior of flowing liquids is illustrated by flow lines.
 They run in the same direction as the flow itself.
 If the outflowing liquid hits an edge, the flow is compressed into a smaller cross-section.
 It only does not break off if the flow rate of liquid particles remains constant, regardless of where an imaginary cross section (perpendicular to the flow) is located.
 So the same amount of mass must flow in through one cross-sectional area as flows out of another.
 One can now conclude from this, but also observe in reality, that the flow accelerates at bottlenecks and the streamlines are bundled.
 This situation describes the continuity equation for non-turbulent flows.

 Bernoulli equation

 But what happens to the pressure conditions in the flow if you change the flow speed?
 The scientist Daniel Bernoulli dealt with this question as early as the beginning of the 18th century.
-Based on the considerations of continuity mentioned above, he linked the two quantities of pressure and speed.
+Based on the considerations of continuity mentioned above, and incorporating the conservation of energy, he linked the two quantities of pressure and speed.
 The core statement of the Bernoulli equation is that the pressure in a liquid falls where the velocity increases (and vice versa): Flow according to Bernoulli and Venturi.